 - LARKSPUR RESTAURANT Don Antonio’s (next to D.J.
 Cuisine and kind of across from Picco) closed a few months back.
 Rumor has it that an SF restaurateur (behind the now closed “Berber” Moroccan cabaret) has taken the lease, applied for liquor license, and.. well, that’s as far as the rumor got.

-- FAIRFAX DELI Perry’s in Fairfax was sold in late 2023, remodeled, and became “Salt – N – Pepper Sandwich and Grill Deli” which is now transferring to a new owner.
+- PERRY’S in Fairfax was sold in late 2023, remodeled, and became “Salt – N – Pepper Sandwich and Grill Deli” which is now transferring to a new owner.
 Unknown if they’ll keep the name of the late 80s pop rap trio.
+Speaking of Perry’s, another former Perry’s location (the one on Lincoln Ave in San Rafael between Golden Cream Donut and Sol Food) has reopened as “The Hot Italian,” a fast casual 3-location pizza concept.

 - THE PARTY EXPANDS in Sonoma County as the popular Petaluma “Brewsters” takes over the lagoon setting brewery site the old Bear Republic in Rohnert Park.
 Bold move.
 Party On.